webplatform/docs-wpd/Creating_API_pages/index.md

 # Navigate to the [[WPD:New_Page]] page.
 # Under the '''API Lising'' page type, enter '''apis/foo'''.
 #: Where '''foo''' is the name of the listing page, all lower case.
 See the [[WPD:Manual_of_Style]] for more information about titles and headings.
-# Click the '''Create Basic Page''' button.
+# Click the '''Create API Listing Page''' button.
 # Fill out the '''Main content''' with the sub headings and names of the API objects - you can come back and create the links to them later.